 For the first seven days after a vehicle's RDD, reimbursement for a rental car is provided by the service and is capped at $30 per day.
-These claims are made through the same transportation office that handles your travel claims.
+That claim is made through the same transportation office that handles your travel claims.

-After the first seven days, responsibility for costs reverts to the contractor, IAL.
+After the first seven days, responsibility for costs reverts to the contractor, International Auto Logistics (IAL).
 There are two ways to handle this: you can rent your own vehicle, and file a claim for reimbursement, or you can have the contractor organize a rental on your behalf.

-- standard or intermediate vehicle rental,
+- Standard or intermediate vehicle rental

-- Loss/Damage and liability insurance coverage,
+- Loss/Damage and liability insurance coverage

-- infant car seats and/or booster seats,
+- Infant car seats and/or booster seats

-- one additional driver (spouse or family member).
+- One additional driver (spouse or family member).

-- bike racks or luggage carriers, or
+- Bike racks or luggage carriers

-- fuel costs unless prior approval has been given.
+Fuel costs (unless prior approval has been given).